Nonstabilizerness Estimation using Graph Neural Networks: Experimental Results

 \subsection{Quantum Noise Effect on Stabilizer R\'enyi Entropy Estimation}

 One of the main motivations for adopting the Stabilizer R\'enyi Entropy (SRE) as a measure of nonstabilizerness in this work is its suitability for experiments on real quantum devices~\cite{oliviero2022measuring,niroula2024phase}.
-For this reason, in this section we assess the impact of quantum noise on the predictions of our GNN models.
+For this reason, in this section we assess the impact of quantum noise on the predictions of our GNN models for both the generalized SRE for mixed states $\tilde{M_2}$ and the witness of magic $\mathcal{W}_2$.
 The RQC Noisy and TIM Noisy datasets have been generated specifically for this task.
-In these datasets, all quantum circuits are labeled with their $M_2$ values obtained by simulating quantum noise using the IBM Fake Oslo backend.
+In these datasets, all quantum circuits are labeled with their $\tilde{M_2}$ and $\mathcal{W}_2$ values, according to Equations~\ref{sre_mixedstates} and~\ref{witness}, obtained by simulating quantum noise using the IBM Fake Oslo backend.

 The experiments in this setup follow exactly the same procedure as those described in Section~\ref{exp_regression}.
-Figure~\ref{fig:experiment_noise} reports the mean squared error (MSE) values for the extrapolation experiments with respect to the qubit number (Figure~\ref{fig:noise_extrapolation_qubit}) and the gate count (Figure~\ref{fig:noise_extrapolation_depth}).
+Figure~\ref{fig:experiment_noise} reports the mean squared error (MSE) values for the extrapolation experiments with respect to the qubit number (Figures~\ref{fig:noise_extrapolation_qubit} and~\ref{fig:noise_extrapolation_c}) and the gate count (Figures~\ref{fig:noise_extrapolation_depth} and~\ref{fig:noise_extrapolation_d}).
 The SVR model was trained following the procedure described in~\cite{lipardi2025study}, including a grid search over the hyperparameters.

+The GNN model improves the SVR predictions also in the noisy setup for both $\tilde{M_2}$ and $\mathcal{W}_2$, due to the local embedding of the circuit representation, which incorporates backend properties (see Figure~\ref{fig:features}).
+In line with the results obtained on the noiseless scenario in Section~\ref{exp_regression}, the GNN provides better improvements on the more general random quantum circuit dataset.
+These experiments further highlight the broad applicability of the proposed GNN framework for predicting different measures of nonstabilizerness, when suitably trained for the target measure.

-We note that the noisy RQC and TIM datasets are smaller in size compared to their respective noiseless counterparts, given the high computational time required for their simulation.
+We note that the noisy RQC and TIM datasets are smaller in size compared to their respective noiseless counterparts, given the high computational time required for the simulation.
 For this reason, a comparison of the results between the model predictions obtained in the noisy and noiseless scenarios has to be interpreted with caution, as part of the performance gap may be attributed to the reduced training set size rather than the effect of noise itself.